engin100/980/labs/lab-7.md

 1. To create a new PCB file, right click your project name under your Projects tab, click New → Add New to Project → PCB.
 2. Import your schematic components.
 Go to Design → Import Changes from Project name.
 Validate your changes, make sure you see only green check marks next to each change.
 Then execute them.
 By zooming in and out on your board (by pressing the mouse scroll button and moving around), you should see a big red box containing all of the components.
 You can drag and drop them onto the board, which is the black rectangle.
 3. Now we should adjust the size of our board.
 To do this, press 1 on your keyboard.
 Navigate to Design → Edit Board Shape.
-The board should be no bigger than 1 inch by 4 inches.
+The board should be no bigger than 2 inches by 4 inches.
 You can toggle between Imperial and Metric units by pressing Q. [This shows you how to do that.](https://resources.altium.com/p/layout-guide-changing-board-sizes-altium-designer)
 4. We will add some design rules.
 Press 2 on your keyboard to ensure that you are on the component layout screen.
 Navigate to Design → Rules. . .
 A PCB rules window should pop up.
 Set the following design rules:
     * Electrical → Clearance = 6 mil
     * Routing → Width